 Located in southeastern British Columbia, Driftwood Creek is the largest undeveloped magnesium deposit in North America.
 It offers the potential to mine a strategic metal in a geopolitically stable, mining-friendly jurisdiction that meets the highest environmental and ethical standards.

-Estimated pre-tax life of mine cash flows from production at Driftwood
+Estimated pre-tax life of mine cash flows during production at Driftwood*

 Percentage of annual global magnesium production originating from China